 Jerry Gregoire, the flight simulations businessman says, “The customer experience is the next battleground”.
-The question is, ‘Are you battle ready?’
+The question is, ‘Are you battle ready’

 Customer feedback management is one of the most important and critical aspects of any business that is either growing or looking to grow.
-If proper management of customer feedback is not taken care of by the organization or company, then the vision (whatever it may be) with which it was started will never be able to reach its full potential.
+If proper management of customer feedback and reviews is not taken care of by the organization or company, then the vision (whatever it may be) with which it was started will never be able to reach its full potential.

 Tim works as the VP of Sales and Marketing at NetServ Applications and oversees the development and client relationships for NetServs’ proprietary product Tatvam.
 Tatvam is a Customer Feedback Analytics product that leverages technologies like Machine Learning and AI to help companies monitor and improve their customer experience.
 Tim both manages the product log and the development teams to ensure they are consistently innovating and delivering a true value-add product, as well as continuously works with Tatvam customers to help them improve their data strategies and customer experiences.